Judge rules Fort Hood suspect can represent himself

 The selection of a panel of officers for Hasan's jury was expected to begin on Wednesday, and opening arguments were scheduled for July 1.

-Hasan said Monday he planned to mount a "defense of others" argument, which one military law expert said meant that Hasan was likely to say he killed the soldiers to prevent them from going to Iraq and killing Muslims.

-"He will claim that these killings are justified," said Jeffrey Addicott, a former legal adviser to the Army Special Forces.
-"They are justified because he is defending Muslims from an immoral or illegal activity being done by the U.S. military."

 Osborn previously said she believed Hasan had the mental capacity to run his own defense, but his physical condition was an issue.
-Hasan was capable of sitting in court a maximum of five hours a day, his defense lawyers previously said.
+Defense lawyers previously said Hasan was capable of sitting in court a maximum of five hours a day.

-On Monday, a doctor who had examined Hasan testified Hasan would be able to sit for up to 12 hours a day, up to four hours at a time.

 A 1975 U.S. Supreme Court ruling guarantees the right of a defendant to self-representation, but military law experts say there are exceptions, including whether the defendant is physically or mentally capable of doing so.